Medical Marijuana for Sinusitis

 • A feeling of fullness or congestion in your face

-You may also have dental pain, headaches and bad breath.
+You may also have dental pain, headaches, and bad breath.
 Feeling abnormally tired is also a sign of chronic sinusitis.
-Remember, though, there are many illnesses and conditions that have similar symptoms.
+Remember, though, some many illnesses and conditions have similar symptoms.
 See your doctor for an accurate diagnosis.

 Effects of Sinusitis

-If you have chronic sinusitis, you might have to stay off work for weeks, even months, which could then lead to isolation and financial stress.
-You feel weary and lethargic, which can lead on to depression.
-If you have other allergies, this can exacerbate your problems.
+If you have chronic sinusitis, you might have to stay off work for weeks or even months, which could then lead to isolation and financial stress.
+You feel weary and lethargic, which can cause depression.
+If you have other allergies, this may exacerbate those problems.

-• A study in the American Journal of Rhinology reports that individuals with both chronic sinusitis and depression experience worse sinus pain than others who aren’t depressed.
+• A study in the American Journal of Rhinology reports that individuals with both chronic sinusitis and depression experience worse sinus pain than those who aren’t depressed.

 • According to a study published in the European Archives of Oto-Rhino-Laryngology: Official Journal of the European Federation of Oto-Rhino-Laryngological Societies (EUFOS): Affiliated with the German Society for Oto-Rhino-Laryngology – Head and Neck Surgery, in people with chronic sinusitis, scores on anxiety and depression scales are closely associated with scores on the SNOT-22 questionnaire.
 SNOT-22 includes general quality-of-life questions as well as disease-specific ones.